 Does taking oxcarbazepine increase the chance of birth defects?

 Animal studies have suggested that oxcarbazepine might cause a lower birth weight.
-One human report also found low birth weight in 7 out of 8 newborns exposed to oxcarbazepine in pregnancy.
-However, this report also found that low birth weight was more common among newborns born to women with epilepsy.
-It is not clear if it is the medication or the underlying medical condition that might lead to a low birth weight.
+One human report also found low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth) in 7 out of 8 newborns exposed to oxcarbazepine in pregnancy.
+However, this report also found that low birth weight was more common among infants born to people with epilepsy.
+It is not clear if the chance for low birth weight is due to the medication or the underlying medical condition.

-In rare cases, taking anticonvulsant medications, including oxcarbazepine, during pregnancy can cause bleeding problems in the newborn due to low vitamin K levels.
-Women taking oxcarbazepine in pregnancy should talk with their healthcare providers about taking vitamin K supplements near the end of their pregnancies.
+In rare cases, taking anticonvulsant medications during pregnancy, including oxcarbazepine, can cause bleeding problems in the newborn due to low vitamin K levels.
+People taking oxcarbazepine in pregnancy should talk with their healthcare providers about taking vitamin K supplements near the end of their pregnancies.
 They can also talk to their child’s pediatrician before delivery about giving the newborn a vitamin K supplement at birth.

 I need to take oxcarbazepine throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

-There are 2 case reports of newborns who might have had withdrawal (neonatal abstinence syndrome) from oxcarbazepine exposure in pregnancy.
-Some of the symptoms included poor feeding, tremor, irritability, sneezing, and a high-pitched cry.
+There are 2 case reports of newborns exposed to oxcarbazepine in pregnancy who had possible withdrawal symptoms after delivery.
+The symptoms included poor feeding, tremors, irritability, sneezing, and a high-pitched cry.
 Symptoms went away after 9 to 12 days.
 Two case reports are not enough to know if oxcarbazepine was the cause of these symptoms.

-Does taking oxcarbazepine in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking oxcarbazepine in pregnancy affect future behavior or learning for the child?

 Oxcarbazepine passes into breast milk.
-Oxcarbazepine has not been well studied for use while breastfeeding.
-There are case reports that describe healthy children with no side effects after being exposed to oxcarbazepine through breast milk.
-If a person is breastfeeding while taking oxcarbazepine, the nursing child should be watched for signs of drowsiness (very sleepy or unable to wake for feeds) or not gaining weight.
+Small studies have found very low levels of the medication in the blood of breastfed infants.
+Case reports describe healthy children with no side effects after being exposed to oxcarbazepine through breast milk.
+If you suspect the baby has any symptoms such as drowsiness (very sleepy or unable to wake for feeds) or poor weight gain, contact the child’s healthcare provider.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-I take oxcarbazepine.
-Can it make it harder for me to get my partner pregnant or increase the chance of birth defects?
+If a male takes oxcarbazepine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?